 With libraries getting less foot traffic nowadays, being able to market your event using the internet has become of high importance.
 We’ve seen many libraries struggle to fill spots in their Zoom conferences.
-How do you reach more patrons and get them interested in your events?
+How do you reach more patrons and get them interested in your library event?
 In this article we’re going to give you three ways.

 #1 Weekly e-newsletter